BDALab/handwriting-sample/README.md

 The package can be used also for data acquired from any other devices if they satisfied the collection of the above list of time-series.

+_The full programming sphinx-generated docs can be seen in `docs/`_.

 **Contents**:
 1. [Installation](#Installation)